tobiasbudig/MyForm/llm-instruction.md

 - Keep option text short (1-5 words ideal)
 - Use parallel structure (all verbs or all nouns)
 - Order logically (chronological, scale-based, alphabetical)
+- Use hierarchical format (with descriptions) when options need clarification
+- Keep descriptions concise (1 sentence or phrase)
+- Use descriptions to disambiguate similar options or provide context
+- Simple format is fine for self-explanatory options

 ### Help Text
 - Use `help` for brief clarifications (1 sentence)